Click here to return to the Tutt Library Home Page

 map

 1882 map of Colorado Springs with autograph additions showing "residence of Black population 1879, 1882, 1886, 1888, 1890."
 Van Diest Papers, Ms 0233, Map Case Drawer 16.
-We don't know much about this map, but it was probably made using early CS directories, which designated Black residents with abbreviations such as "col'd" (see listings for Chas.
+We don't know much about this map.
+It was probably traced from another map in this folder, Map of the City of Colorado Springs, W.P.
+Jewett, civil engineer, May 1882.
+The autograph additions were likely made using early CS directories, which designated Black residents with abbreviations such as "col'd" (see listings for Chas.
 R. Robinson and Walter Davis in the 1879-80 directory, for example).
 Digitized 7/2020.

 Samuel J. Goering, "A Study of Race Prejudice with Special Reference to Colorado Springs," Colorado College Pyschology thesis, 1936.